-Confused about what services you can claim for with Medicare?
-Find out what's covered.
+Confused about what services you can claim for with Medicare in Australia?

 Medicare is Australia’s public health system.
 It provides Australian citizens, permanent residents and visitors from Reciprocal Health Care Agreement (RHCA) countries with free essential health care in public hospitals.
 It also subsidises GP visits and essential medications through the Pharmaceutical Benefits Scheme (PBS).